tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 ### Preview a book/So I can see if I really want to read the whole book
 #####Confirmation Criteria
 * The preview is offered along side download
-* The preview is used as opposed to a linked lend if the preview is read"
+* The preview is used as opposed to a linked lend if the preview is read

 ### Get Notification is book is available or wait period changed/So that I can find something else or plan my next read
 #####Confirmation Criteria